What is the Best Video Hosting Platform for Online Courses?

 Leveraging video progression and embedded video features can take your online course delivery to the next level.
 For instance, with platforms like YouTube, Vimeo, or Wistia, you can structure your course content so that each lesson unlocks only after a student finishes watching the previous video.
 This step-by-step approach keeps learners focused and motivated, as they're always working toward unlocking the next topic.

 Embedded video features also simplify course creation.
-Instead of juggling multiple tools, you can organize playlists or modules using your preferred video hosting service, streamlining the student experience.
+Instead of juggling multiple tools, you can organise playlists or modules using your preferred video hosting service, streamlining the student experience.
 Plus, features like quizzes and interactive checkpoints directly inside your videos help reinforce learning and boost engagement, no extra apps required!

 These capabilities not only make lessons more interactive but also encourage learners to complete the material at their own pace, promoting better comprehension and retention.
 When students feel a sense of progress with every completed video, they’re more likely to stay motivated and finish the entire course.